-How did the wireless industry perform in the third quarter of 2014?
-Check here throughout the third-quarter earnings report season for full earnings reports from the wireless industry's carriers, handset makers, equipment suppliers and others.
+How did the wireless industry perform in the third quarter of 2015?
+In this earnings summary, we list results from the wireless industry's carriers, handset makers, equipment suppliers and others.

 According to a new report, Sprint, T-Mobile US, Verizon Wireless and AT&T won't sell the new Nexus smartphones that Google is widely expected to announce during a media event tomorrow.
 Instead, Google will sell the devices through its website only.

 According to Android Police, which received images of the devices' packaging, the LG-made 5.2-inch phone will be called the Nexus 5X while the Huawei-made gadget with a 5.7-inch screen will be dubbed the Nexus 6P.

 Smartphone sales growth was its weakest in the second quarter since 2013, according to research firm Gartner.
 That's mainly due to the first-ever slowdown in the Chinese market, the world's largest for smartphones, and while Apple had a strong quarter in China, OEMs that rely on Google's Android software saw their fortunes slide, and Android overall recorded its weakest growth ever in the quarter, Gartner said.

 Rumors have been spreading since May that Google is working with two OEMs to create its next Nexus-branded phones running Android M software: a 5.7-inch Huawei device and a 5.2-inch phone from LG Electronics.
 Now, images purporting to show the LG-made device have surfaced.